deepak-dewani/Python-for-everybody/Readme.md

 3. Taking example of conditional operator(Odd and Even)

 4. Practice sessions:
     Introduction
     Assignment Operation
-  Variables, Expressions and statements
+    Variables, Expressions and statement
     Conditional & Repeated opearators
     Functions in python
     Looping and Iterations
     Strings and String Formatting
     Lists and list formatting
     Dictionaries
     Tuples
     Regular Expression
     Network programming
     XML and JSON(using Webservices)